The Humor Corner:

 Literary Humor Forms

-Word Play: The juxtaposition of clashing or different words or concepts for humorous effect.
+Word Play Humor: The juxtaposition of clashing or different words, phrases, or linguistic units for humorous effect.
 Word Play is most easily exemplified in the pun but extends far beyond to logic twists, dialect games, and verbal tours de force.

 One of the most prevalent forms of Humor of the Mind, Word Play pops up on the playground in the knock-knock joke and hangs on even in the nursing home; where memory of events grows dim, memory of language may live on.
 It sometimes occurs accidentally in newspaper headlines, such as Defendant’s Speech Ends in Long Sentence.